oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/annotated_ptr/README.md

 ## Prerequisites

 This sample is part of the FPGA code samples.
-It is categorized as a Tier 3 sample that demonstrates a design pattern.
+It is categorized as a Tier 3 sample that demonstrates an advanced code optimization.

 ```mermaid
 flowchart LR